 First, each of the students works from a personal program developed after meeting with that student and determining their interests and goals.
 This program encompasses a well-rounded curriculum with an emphasis on understanding and ability to fully apply what is learned.
 Students only move on to more difficult things when the earlier steps are fully mastered.
 Because the students develop study skills to become competent students as they progress through the program, the ability to use and apply what they are learning is a natural part of the process, and is part of the beauty of the competency-based education you will find here at Delphi.
-Once a student has completed the Elementary program, they are fully ready to be successful in Middle School and beyond.
+Once a student has completed the Lower School program, they are fully ready to be successful in Elementary School and beyond.

-The students in the Elementary School are challenged to think for themselves and are given many opportunities to demonstrate a practical application of what they are learning through skits, written and verbal presentations, and classroom projects.
+The students in the Lower School are challenged to think for themselves and are given many opportunities to demonstrate a practical application of what they are learning through skits, written and verbal presentations, and classroom projects.
 Many current parents are astounded and delighted when they see their children confidently speaking in front of a group and sharing new things they’ve learned; it’s certainly a forward leap in getting them prepared for successful lives as adults.

-Elementary School Director
+Lower & Elementary School Director

 Young children learn a great deal by observing the world around them.
 We encourage this by getting students involved in activities both inside and outside the classroom.
 Students in the Lower School spend well over half their day involved in some kind of hands-on activities or creative projects.
 Observe a classroom at this level and you’ll generally find a beehive of motion.